piotrkan/lung-tumour-mice-mri/README.md

 # Lung tumour segmentation using 2D and 3D MR images of mice

-This the codebase for *Lung tumour segmentation using 2D and 3D MR images of mice* paper.
+This the codebase for *Lung tumour segmentation using 2D and 3D MR images of mice* paper, submitted to BIC workshop (ECCV 2024).
 ___

 ![diagram summarizing the work](docs/main_diagram.png "Title")